benbeadle/csce-489-practicum/README.md

     ]
     var arrayTable = google.visualization.arrayToDataTable(data, false); //false means the first column is a label column

+Do note, that calling the <code>arrayToDataTabe</code> method must be done after the APIs have loaded, aka in the <code>drawChart</code> method you have defined.

 Customize Your Chart
 =
 So what about the axis titles, the chart title, or customizing the tooltips?
 Google Charts allows you to [customize a lot](https://developers.google.com/chart/interactive/docs/customizing_charts) to make it look and feel exactly like you want it.
 Let's say I wanted to change the title and put the legend on the left side for my Pony Statistics Pie Chart.
 Also, looking at the data above, you can see that the numbers are not in percentages, which would be confusing for the user to manually calculate their percentages.
 Luckily, with Google Charts, you can easily set all of this in your options: